 BUILDING THE FOUNDATIONS OF THE CAREER I WANT; WHILST TRYING TO MAKE A DIFFERENCE IN THE PROCESS.

-As well as primarily focusing on developing my career as an associate and building the skill-set necessary for success in the early stages of my career, I’m also focused on making sure that diversity and inclusion go from strength to strength.
-I endeavour to do this by championing and advancing LGBT* rights nationally and internationally through a number of projects that is involved in, as well as internally at the firm.
+As well as primarily focusing on developing my career as an associate and building the skillset necessary for success in the early stages of my career, I’m also focused on making sure that diversity and inclusion go from strength to strength.
+I endeavour to do this by championing and advancing LGBT+ rights nationally and internationally through a number of projects that I’m involved in, as well as internally at the firm.

 41% of 18-25 year old LGBT* employees reported that they went back into the closet when they moved from education into full time work, despite being out in their personal lives or at university.
 As a member of the firm's London IRIS Committee, I wanted to see what we could do to make the transition of our new LGBT* employees into the firm easier.
 I therefore worked with our Human Resources team to establish an IRIS mentoring programme for future joiners of the firm.